JINHXu/Term-Project-Bayesian-Regression/README.md

-# Sound-Inventory-Population with bayesian regression method
+# Sound-Inventory-Population
 **A bayesian regression analysis with R and Stan（an R interface to Stan in rethinking package).<br/>**

+> _Bayesian data analysis: count all the ways data can happen, accoding to assumptions.
+Assumptions with more ways that are consistent with data are more plausible._

+Conduct a series of Bayesian regression analyses to test whether an association between two variables(Sound inventory size vs. population size) is genuine, with the rethinking package.<br/>
 This effect has been critically discussed in
 Steven Moran, Daniel McCloy, and Richard Wright.
 Revisiting the population vs phoneme- inventory correlation.
-Language, 88(4):877–893, 2012
+Language, 88(4):877–893, 2012<br/>

-Conduct a series of Bayesian regression analyses to test whether an association between two variables(Sound inventory size vs. population size) is genuine, with rethinking package.<br/>
  Specifically, fit the following models:<br/>
 * a simple linear regression with log(population size) as independent variable and log(sound inventory size) as dependent variable<br/>
 * a hierarchical model with language families as random effect,<br/>